crusher-dev/documentation/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 that in 1 operation instead of 8.
 We get compounded performance improvements by combining SIMD with actual parallelisation and spanning the work across CPUs.

-QuestDB 4.2 introduces SIMD instructions, which made our aggregations faster by 100x!
-QuestDB is available open source (Apache 2.0) .
+Crusher 4.2 introduces SIMD instructions, which made our aggregations faster by 100x!
+Crusher is available open source (Apache 2.0) .
 If you like what we do, please consider [starring our repo]({@githubUrl@}) following us on GitHub and starring our project.